 Technology is the great enabler of brand ecosystems – there is no shortage of proprietary systems available.

-Many larger organisations develop their own technology solution which encompasses:
+Many larger organizations develop their own technology solution which encompasses:

 As well as being more efficient, by harnessing technology to pull all of this into a single framework, you will offer a more user-friendly and accessible interface.